A quick nap can improve your memory

 How much easier could it get?
 People who take short daytime naps do better than non-nappers on memory exercises (1).
-As little as six minutes is enough to make a difference.
+As little as six minutes makes a difference.

 How does a quick snooze improve your memory?
 It seems that the act of falling asleep triggers a brain and memory-boosting process that remains effective regardless of how long you nap.
 Sleep is a brain detox process.